 For those who enjoy a bit of history, Kirkstall Abbey is a medieval Cistercian abbey located on the banks of the River Aire.
 Kirsktall Abbey and its visitor centre are all on ground level and there is also an audio description of the tour of the Abbey available online which you can download to your phone.
 If you’ve still got energy to explore, Abbey House Museum is just a five minute walk away and is another attraction which lets you step back in time.
 There is an induction loop in the entrance foyer and carers can enter the museum free of charge.
 Another old house worth checking out is Temple Newsam, a Tudor-Jacobean house described as the Hampton Court of the North.
 One reviewer loved visiting and told us:

 Leeds is packed full of museums, including Euan’s Guide listed venues such as the Leeds Industrial Museum and Middleton Railway.
 Thackray Medical Museum shares the fascinating story of medicine and health through its interactive galleries which all have hearing loops.
 Alternatively, Leeds City Museum offers large print exhibition guides for most of its galleries, and there are lots of tactile, audio and visual exhibits throughout.

 Art enthusiasts might like to explore Leeds Art Gallery in the city centre.
 The gallery has constantly changing displays and activities year round.
 Leeds Art Gallery can also offer tailored sensory sessions for groups.
 Alternatively, you could try Munro House on Duke Street.
 The art gallery was reviewed by one powerchair user who said “Once into the main area of the building, the accessibility is exceptional.”
 Be aware that there is a small platform lift as you enter the building.

 If you’re visiting during winter, Leeds opens up its wheelchair accessible ice rink, Ice Cube.
 This ice rink has been rated 5 star, and one reviewer said the ‘disabled access was fantastic’.

 There are countless shops in Leeds to get lost in!
 Trinity is the city’s largest shopping centre with over one hundred shops, bars and restaurants.
-One reviewer gave the centre 4 stars saying, ‘the centre has ramps, lifts and automatic doors in place to make access easier for disabled users’.
+One reviewer gave the centre 4 stars saying: "the centre has ramps, lifts and automatic doors in place to make access easier for disabled users".

 Leeds is a great city for socialising and meeting up for a bite to eat or something to drink.
 The Arch Café is ‘a café with a social conscience’ that serves tea, sandwiches and home baked cakes.
 One reviewer gave it 4.5 stars saying, ‘this independent café is a gem for any foodie or if you want to escape the busy city centre’.
 The café has step-free access and wide doorways.

 Leeds Electric Press is a Revolution bar overlooking the Millennium Square.
 One reviewer told us that this venue had worked hard to overcome the limitations of the building, and that the friendly attitude of the staff in particular make is a great place to go and eat food with friends.

 If you’re on a small budget, Stick or Twist is a 4 star rated venue with one reviewer saying it’s ‘wheelchair accessible, has friendly staff and affordable food and drink’.
 Griffin in the city centre is described as an ‘iconic pub’ with one reviewer saying “inside the pub has a level, smooth floor.”
 Gin lovers should also check out The Botanist below Trinity’s glass dome which has been rated 4-star on Euan’s Guide!

 Catch a show

 You won’t be short for things to do in the evening in Leeds!
 The West Yorkshire Playhouse has a 4 star review and has a ‘top notch disabled loo with masses of space’ according to one visitor.
-If you simply want to catch a movie, Vue Cinema also has a 4 star rating with ‘plenty areas for wheelchair users to watch films’.
+Alternatively, you could visit Leeds Grand Theatre which is the 'premiere receiving house in Leeds' and is listed on Euan's Guide as having accessible performances and formats.

 Music lovers might be interested in seeing a concert at First Direct Arena which was rated 5 stars by one person who says it is the ‘best place to watch concerts’.
 Stewards will meet you outside and offer assistance to your seats.
 You can also watch a gig at O2 Academy housed inside one of the city's 'most historic venues'.
 It's listed on Euan's Guide saying: "The main room bars have lowered sections for wheelchair users to access.
 The Merch Stall is accessible and has a lowered section.
 The Box Office is fitted with an induction loop".

 Have you been to Leeds?